-The electrically controlled movable guards that interlock mechanically are applied to the base enclosure access door, the ground floor access door to the loading unit and the doors leading to the floor level landing platforms.
-The control system consists of position detection switches and the mechanical interlocking system.
-If the door is open or not closed properly, the switch is not pressed; therefore, the machine cannot be operated.
+The electrically controlled movable guards that interlock mechanically are applied to the exit ramp, the ground floor access door to the loading unit and the doors leading to the floor level landing platforms.
+The entry ramp is locked mechanically and monitored electrically by use of a contact sensor.
+The control system consists of position detection switches and a mechanical interlocking system.
+If the door is open or not closed properly, the sensor is not triggered; therefore, the machine cannot be operated.
 If the loading unit and the floor level doors are not aligned correctly, the mechanical interlocks prevent the doors from being opened.
-The base enclosure doors and the platform doors are shown in figure 8.2; the door (1) allows access to the base enclosure and the platform doors (2) allows access to the loading unit.

-8.2.2 Electrically controlled movable guards
+8.2.2 Electrically monitored movable guards

-The electrically controlled movable guards consist of protection bars placed close to platform used for mounting the wall anchors, the roof hatch, and the mast guard.
+The electrically monitored movable guards consist of protection bars placed close to platform used for mounting the wall anchors, and the mast guard.

-The guards are shown in figure 8.3; the movable bar (1) is the upper guard of platform used for assembling the wall anchors, the roof hatch (2), and the mast guard (3).
+The guards are shown in Figure 8.3; the erection platform (1) is the fold out platform used for assembling the wall anchors, and the mast guard (2).